The Inward Investment and International Taxation Review: Indonesia

 Foreign companies acquiring local businesses generally structure transactions by acquiring shares in the Indonesian target company (share deals) or by purchasing assets of the target company (asset deals).

 A foreign entity may acquire shares in an Indonesian target company directly or indirectly through another foreign entity provided that the business sector of the target company is open for foreign investment.
-For the transfer of shares in a closely held company, if the seller is another foreign entity, such seller will have a final income tax of 5 per cent of the share price (withholding tax of 20 per cent and net deemed profit of 25 per cent of the share price) imposed on it, unless, pursuant to the relevant tax treaty, the taxing authority is not Indonesia.
+For the transfer of shares in a closely held company, if the seller is another foreign entity, such a seller will have a final income tax of 5 per cent of the share price (withholding tax of 20 per cent and net deemed profit of 25 per cent of the share price) imposed on it, unless, pursuant to the relevant tax treaty, the taxing authority is not Indonesia.

 The PT should only record the transfer of the shares in the shareholders' register if evidence is presented to it that the income tax has been completely settled.
 In cases where the purchaser of the shares is a foreign entity, the PT is deemed as the party who has the obligation to collect the income tax.

-Pursuant to Article 18(3c) of the Income Tax Law, the sale of shares in an Indonesian (target) company by a conduit company or special purpose company established or domiciled in a tax haven country that has a special relationship with an entity established or domiciled in Indonesia or a PE in Indonesia can be deemed as the sale or transfer of shares by the Indonesian entity or PE in Indonesia.
+Pursuant to Article 18(3c) of the Income Tax Law, the sale of shares in an Indonesian (target) company by a conduit company, or special purpose company established or domiciled in a tax-haven country that has a special relationship with an entity established or domiciled in Indonesia or a PE in Indonesia can be deemed as the sale or transfer of shares by the Indonesian entity or PE in Indonesia.

 A foreign entity is not allowed to acquire assets of an Indonesian entity directly to operate a business in Indonesia.
 As discussed above, except for certain limited business sectors, foreign entities are not eligible to obtain business licences in Indonesia.
 To acquire assets of the Indonesian (target) company and operate a business in Indonesia, a foreign entity must use its Indonesian company, or must first establish a PMA company, to acquire such assets.
 If the acquired assets are land and buildings, the purchaser of the assets will have duty imposed on the acquisition of land and buildings at a rate of 5 per cent of the price of the assets imposed on it.